acteng/inspectorate_tools/manuals/cross-section.md

 ## 3. Summary of Scheme

-3 .1 It is important that you fill in the Summary of Scheme tab to make sure there is a complete and accurate record of key scheme information.
-You should fill in all the Summary of Scheme tab fields before moving on to the next tab.
+3 .1 It is important that you fill in the Summary of Scheme section to make sure there is a complete and accurate record of key scheme information.
+You should fill in all the Summary of Scheme tab fields before moving on to the next section.
 If you do not have some of this information, you can get in touch with a relevant member of ATE’s Regional Management team.